JustinCWeiler/raspi4-baremetal-playground/bootloader-unix/README.md

 I am not insane.

-This program essentially finds a serial tty device, opens a file descriptor, sets up the correct config for the protocol we want (8n1), and does the byte exchange.
+This program essentially finds a serial tty device, opens a file descriptor, sets up the correct config for the protocol we want (8n1), reads the file we want, calculates crc, and does the actual byte exchange.